The Ugly Truth About Frankenforms

 In closing, you probably have a Frankenform if…

 - It relies heavily on scripting or code-behind to create an interactive (dynamic) user experience.
 Put another way, you customized what the platform and/or tooling provided out-of-the-box.
-Kudzu Vines simply makes no attempt to interpret customizations…and likely never will.
+Kudzu simply makes no attempt to interpret customizations…and likely never will.

 - It makes heavy use of rule and/or function types that are not supported on the target forms platform.
 This may or may not be an area of concern depending on the type.
-You’ll know if you read the form into Vines and the Rules gauge is orange or red.
+You’ll know if you read the form into Kudzu and the Rules gauge is orange or red.

 - It has a large number of non-repeating sections…let’s say more than a couple dozen.
 While this is not an absolute indicator that you have a Frankenform, it’s usually a good one.
 It’s indicative of a form that has probably been over-engineered.
 You will probably find lots of rules to show or hide those sections.

 - It has 100’s of fields.
-Can Kudzu Vines read and record all those fields in Uniform?
+Can Kudzu read and record all those fields in Uniform?
 YES!
 Does it hurt us to do so?
 YES!
 Why?
 Because the form likely ignores the best practices associated with building a quality user experience.
 It’s probably time for a refactor.

 - And finally, it uses more than 5 colors.
 OK, that’s a joke…6 is actually fine.